Neloreck/dreamstate-book/src/api/utils/create_actions.md

 - **Intention**: this function creates a container that is both visually and programmatically distinguishable as a sub-storage for actions.
-Marking an object as an actions store ensures that it is excluded from the shallow comparisons performed during setContext calls, thereby keeping its reference unchanged across updates.
+Marking an object as an actions store ensures that it is excluded from the shallow comparisons performed during setContext calls, thereby keeping its reference unchanged across updates

 ### Usage